ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

 when printed as a string is just a number, and it is not very informative.

-To address this issue, we provide a mechanism to associate a type to the events, so that when you print them, you can see the value as a human-readable label instead of a number.
+To address this issue, we provide a mechanism to associate *enums* types to events, so that when you print them, you can see the value as a human-readable label instead of a number.
 This is done by passing the a mapping when creating the tracer instance, so that the tracer can use it to convert the attribute values to the corresponding labels.
-The mapping associates *attribute names* to enums.

 The typed subscription will look like this: